bxparks/AceSegment/README.md

   to the seven segment leds.
 Different subclasses implement different types of wiring, but the user does not need to aware of the various subclasses.
 That complexity is managed by the `DriverBuilder` class.
+* `DriverBuilder`: A class that knows how to select and configure the appropriate subclass of `Driver`.
 * `StyledDigit`: A class that represents one digit which can have certain style attributes (e.g. blinking, or pulsing).
 A `StyledDigit` is converted into a `DimmingDigit`.